Ten Principles That Shape Outcomes in Palm Beach County Real Estate

 How to Use It

-Compete where you live day-to-day.
-As a seller, sequence showings to the most probable movers by ZIP and flight pattern, not to browsers.
-That focus tightens the bid-ask quickly and discreetly.
+As a buyer, narrow your comp set to the streets you would actually live on.
+As a seller, show to the most probable movers by ZIP and flight pattern, not to browsers.
+Targeted exposure tightens the bid-ask faster than broad marketing.

 Buyer Pool